 Promoting Your Event on Campus

-BCO offers this tool kit to staff and faculty seeking to promote campus events and opportunities to the Bates community.
+BCO offers this tool kit to staff, faculty, and students seeking to promote campus events and opportunities to the Bates community.

-All students receive automatically receive Bates Today, and members of the campus community with Bates email accounts can subscribe online.
+All students automatically receive Bates Today, and members of the campus community with Bates email accounts can subscribe online as well.

 How to submit your announcement to Bates Today